steve-ad-s/crypto-dictionary/candlesticks/BullishAbandonedBaby.md

 The Bullish Abandoned Baby is the most decisive of the "star" family of reversal patterns.

 - **Bearish Abandoned Baby:** This is the direct bearish counterpart.
-The [[Bearish_Abandoned_Baby]] is an extremely strong bearish reversal signal found at the top of an uptrend.
+The [[BearishAbandonedBaby]] is an extremely strong bearish reversal signal found at the top of an uptrend.
-- **Morning Doji Star:** The Bullish Abandoned Baby is a more powerful and specific version of the [[Morning_Doji_Star]].
+- **Morning Doji Star:** The Bullish Abandoned Baby is a more powerful and specific version of the [[MorningDojiStar]].
 The key difference is that the Abandoned Baby requires the shadows of the Doji to gap away from the shadows of the other two candles, showing a more complete separation and reversal.
 - **Island Reversal:** This pattern is the candlestick equivalent of a Western **Island Reversal** chart pattern.
 The "island" is the Doji, left stranded by the gaps on either side.